DUTCHING STRATEGY + FREE TOOLS

 Dutching is a betting method where you split your stake across multiple selections so that the potential profit is similar no matter which one wins.
 It is useful for racing, outrights, and multi-selection markets when the combined prices still leave room for a worthwhile return.

 Instead of putting all your money on one outcome and hoping it wins, dutching spreads the risk.
 You back two, three, or more outcomes in the same market.
 If any of your selections wins, you collect.
-The calculator does the maths for you so each stake is proportional to that selection's odds.
+The Dutching Calculator does the maths for you so each stake is proportional to that selection's odds.

 Dutching is popular with horse racing bettors who want to cover several runners, football bettors who want to hedge between a home win and a draw, and anyone who prefers a strategy with controlled downside rather than a binary win-or-lose result.
 Read the full what is dutching guide for a deeper explanation.